 Security deposits have long been the bane of renters and apartment operators alike, and a recently proposed Pennsylvania bill has taken a giant step towards eliminating them entirely.

-Building off the recent Cincinnati Renter’s Choice Law, which requires landlords to offer deposit alternatives, Pennsylvania House Bill 2427 goes further to lay the groundwork for total deposit replacement.
+Building off the recent Cincinnati Renter’s Choice Law, which requires landlords to offer deposit alternatives, a new Pennsylvania bill goes further to lay the groundwork for total deposit replacement.

 In light of mounting renter affordability concerns in the face of COVID-19, this foreshadows a flood of deposit replacement laws to come.
 Here’s what this bill means for multifamily operators and their residents, and how it compares to other deposit regulations we’re seeing sweep across the country.